Preparing For Grad School

 You certainly need to talk to your advisor and to people familiar with your specific areas of interest.

 We list below a few of the top ranked mathematics departments, but we emphasize that this ranking is not based on objective criteria.
 It is simply obtained from opinion polls taken among various mathematicians.
 As such, it may interest you, but no one should choose a school just on the basis of an opinion poll.
 It is very important to consult someone who knows about your particular areas of interest.
 A school may be very good in some areas of mathematics and not as good in some others.
 A more complete survey of graduate programs in the US can be found on the AMS site.
+You may also search for programs on the AMS "Find Graduate Programs" search page.

 Your advisor can help you to select schools appropriate for your interests and acacemic record.